-- They increase admissions, patient census, and revenue.
+- Increases admissions, patient census, and revenue.

-- They increase patient satisfaction.
+- Increases patient satisfaction.

 At its most basic level, telemedicine programs help rural hospitals engage remotely with hospitalists in other locations to provide collaborative support for nurse practitioners, physician assistants, and other clinical staff, as well as nocturnist coverage without having to hire additional physician staff.
-Telemedicine can also bring in specialized care through teleneurology programs, tele-ICU, and telepsychiatry.
+Telemedicine can also bring in specialized care through TeleNeurology programs, Tele-ICU, and TelePsychiatry.